-Live video from our London Bridge webcam, showing the bridge, the Bridgewater Channel and portions of the English Village
+Live video from our London Bridge webcam in Lake Havasu City, Arizona, showing the bridge, the Bridgewater Channel and portions of the English Village

-Today the historic and, some say, haunted bridge is the second-biggest tourist draw in Arizona, after the Grand Canyon.
+Today the historic bridge is the second-biggest tourist draw in Arizona, after the Grand Canyon.
 Its many fans include photographers, history buffs, boaters, kayakers, paddle boarders, and music lovers at live concerts under its acoustical arches.

 In 2017, a panel of experts partnering with USA Today’s 10Best chose the London Bridge as one of 20 initial nominees for Best Arizona Attraction.
-10Best readers voted on their favorites, and the London Bridge was picked as a top 5 winner!
+10Best readers voted the London Bridge as a top 5 favorite!